openhab/openhab-android/docs/USAGE.md

 ## Getting Started

-When first installed the app is in "Demo Mode".
-To connect to your own openHAB server, navigate to the Settings menu and uncheck the "Demo Mode" option.
-Normally, after unchecking the Demo Mode, the app will be able to use multicast DNS to auto-detect your openHAB server if it is on the same network.

-You also have the option to manually set the server URL in the settings.
+On first start the app tries to discover your openHAB server.
+This will only work on local networks and when the server does not enforce either authentication or HTTPS.
+If it fails, you can click on `Go to settings` and manually enter the server settings.

 The URL field(s) might look like one of the following examples:

 * IP address: `http://192.168.1.3:8080`
 * Local hostname: `http://openhabianpi:8080` (depending on your network the suffix `.local` needs to be added to the hostname)
-* Remote domain name: `https://home.myopenhab.org` for an openHAB cloud account with [myopenHAB](http://www.myopenhab.org/)
+* Remote domain name: `https://myopenhab.org` for an openHAB cloud account with [myopenHAB](http://www.myopenhab.org/)

 **Local server settings:**
 Please enter the base URL of your openHAB server, as you would enter it in the browser to reach the openHAB dashboard.